 SeaPort Sound Terminal is located on the Hylebos Waterway in Tacoma.
-The facility includes a 3-milelong pipeline that connects to the Olympic Pipeline at the Tacoma Station.
-Their plan received a new 5year approval on February 14, 2022, which included updates for the 12, 18, and 24-month rule phase-in requirements.
+The facility includes a 3-mile-long pipeline that connects to the Olympic Pipeline at the Tacoma Station.
+Their plan received a new 5-year approval on February 14, 2022.
 The most recent plan update consisted of updates to the notification list in the plan and in the Emergency Response Action Plan.
 This update was approved on September 16, 2022.

-- 04/27/2023: Equipment Deployment, Tacoma
+04/27/2023: Equipment Deployment, Tacoma

-- 08/30/2023: Tabletop, Tacoma
+• 08/30/2023: Tabletop, Tacoma

-- //2023: Equipment Deployment,
+• //2023: Equipment Deployment,